 Languages: The texts in the book are in German and English

-Why should we learn about menstruation with games?
+Why should we keep learning about periods with games?

 Who are the games suitable for?

-The target group for all three of these games are actually children or teenagers, in order to support sex education at school (or at home).
-If we learn about menstruation through games, it is often easier for us.
-They are also nice presents for young people, preferably before their first period.
+The target group for all fours of these games are actually children or teenagers, in order to support sex education at school (or at home).
+If we keep learning about periods with games, it is often easier for us.
+They are also nice presents for young people, preferably before their first menstruation.
 But honestly, I think that the games are suitable for people of all ages.
-Because the games are not just about classical education or imrproving the knowledge.
+Because the games are not just about classical education or improving knowledge.
 It is much more about changing one’s perspective and learning an unbiased perspective towards menstruation and sexuality.